 .
 Any text file can be imported straight

-away, and a set of binary files are supported.
+away, and a large set of binary files are supported.
 Any data

 dimensionality can be handled, including event based data sets

 (even though not all methods do work for these).
 Any model can

 The spirit of the library is to include object definitions, with

 a set of methods that provide all the means to perform the usual